Security - Baystate Health

 - 24 hours per week

-- Every other weekend and every other holiday
+- Every other weekend and holiday (additional pay given when scheduled on weekends and holidays)

 Baystate Franklin Medical Center is an 89-bed community hospital in Greenfield, MA.
 Rooted in a rich tradition of service and accountability to the people of Franklin County, North Quabbin, and surrounding communities, BFMC services include emergency, surgery, cancer, heart and vascular, obstetrics, and more.